soumya-ranjansenapati/Census-Income-Prediction/README.md

 # Census-Income-Prediction
 Github Project Python in Census Income Prediction.

+Predict whether income exceeds $50K/yr based on census data.

+This data was extracted from the 1994 Census bureau database by Ronny Kohavi and Barry Becker (Data Mining and Visualization, Silicon Graphics).
+A set of reasonably clean records was extracted using the following conditions: ((AAGE>16) && (AGI>100) && (AFNLWGT>1) && (HRSWK>0)).
+The prediction task is to determine whether a person makes over $50K a year

+Resource: UCI Machine Learning

 download the CSV file 1st after that write the code and then run that code.